 Show Control Protocols: Connecting Figure 53 QLab and ETC Eos

-I’ve been doing show control since the 1980s, and have watched it evolve along with everything backstage (articles about that here).
-For the 2026 USITT conference in Long Beach, I was asked to do a session about show control protocols, and so I proposed a live show control demonstration session.
-This was a great excuse for me to finally learn a little tiny bit of ETC Eos programming and interface with it; this is something I last did in 2014 (that writeup here).
+I’ve been doing show control since the 1980s, and have watched it evolve along with all the other backstage technology (articles about that here).
+For the 2026 USITT conference in Long Beach, I was asked to do a session about show control protocols, and so I proposed a live show control demonstration.
+This was a great excuse for me to finally learn a little bit of ETC Eos programming and interface with an Eos console; this is something I last did in 2014 (that writeup here).

 Show Control

-I have an entire book on the topic, but basically show control is simply connecting more than one entertainment control system together.
-There are two basic ways to integrate systems, either in an event-based, “cue” style, or by synchronizing against a show clock using some kind of time code..
+I have an entire book on the topic, but, basically, show control is connecting more than one entertainment control system together.
+In this case, I’m connecting lighting and sound controllers.
+There are two main ways to integrate systems; you can use an event-based, “cue” approach, or synchronize multiple systems with a show clock using some kind of time code.
+We’ll go through both approaches here.

 The Setup

 To get started, this is the setup I built (click any graphic to enlarge) around Figure 53’s QLab on a Mac Mini, and ETC Eos Nomad running on a Windows laptop.
-I picked these pieces of software because each is widely used.
+I picked this software because each is widely used.

 And here’s the IP addresses and VLAN info: